brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 In practice, this methods originates from mean-field theory.
 From [wikipedia](https://en.wikipedia.org/wiki/Mean-field_theory):
 > "Mean-field theory [...] studies the behavior of high-dimensional random (stochastic) models by studying a simpler model that approximates the original by averaging over degrees of freedom. [...]
 The effect of all the other individuals on any given individual is approximated by a single averaged effect, thus reducing a many-body problem to a one-body problem."

 More complex scenarios such as variational family with dependencies between variables (structured variational inference) or with mixtures of variational families (covered in [Chris Bishop's PRML book]({{ site.resources_permalink }})) will be covered in a future post.
-As a side note, because the latent variables are independent, the mean-field approach that follows usually does not contain the true posterior.
+As a side note, **because the latent variables are independent, the mean-field approach that follows usually does not contain the true posterior**.

 In this type of Variational Inference, due to variable independency, the variational distribution over the latent variables factorizes as: